-Silicosis is a lung disease common among people who work around silica.
-Crystalline silica is a mineral commonly found in nature, most often in Quartz.
-The mineral compound is silicon dioxide (SiO2), which is extremely common in stone, concrete, brick, mortar, and sand.
-Exposure to silica is common in occupations related to rock, concrete, or foundry work.
+Silicosis is a lung disease that develops in people who work around silica.
+Crystalline silica is a mineral that is common in nature, most often in Quartz.
+The mineral compound is silicon dioxide (SiO2), which is a component in stone, concrete, brick, mortar and sand.
+Exposure to silica is common in occupations related to rock, concrete or foundry work.

-Concern about inhalation of silica particles dates back to the 1930’s, however workers have continued to be exposed.
-In the 1990’s, health and safety officials recognized a dramatic increase in the number of cases of lung cancer, silicosis, and other related conditions.
-Still, workers continue to be exposed to potentially dangerous particles.
+Concern about inhalation of silica particles dates back to the 1930’s, however workers continue to be at risk.
+In the 1990’s, health and safety officials recognized a dramatic increase in the number of cases of lung cancer, silicosis and other related conditions.
+Still, workers are at risk of exposure to potentially dangerous particles.

 Silicosis Lawyers Helping Victims of Toxic Exposure

-AkinMears, L.L.P. is evaluating potential claims related to crystalline silica exposure and related illnesses.
+AkinMears, L.L.P. is handling claims related to crystalline silica exposure and related illnesses.
 Our law firm is aware that exposure to silica particles can result in serious health risks, including silicosis.
-We are currently interviewing clients who were exposed to silica particles in the following industries:
+We are currently handling cases involving individuals who were exposed to silica particles in the following industries: